Ognjen Tadić

-Ognjen Tadić (Огњен Тадић; born 20 April 1974) is a Bosnian Serb politician, lawyer, journalist and sociologist who was a member of the national House of Peoples from 2011 to 2019.
-Previously, he was member of the National Assembly of Republika Srpska from 2006 to 2010.
+Ognjen Tadić (Огњен Тадић; born 20 April 1974) is a Bosnian Serb politician, lawyer, journalist and sociologist who served as member of the national House of Peoples from 2011 to 2019.
+Previously, he served as member of the National Assembly of Republika Srpska from 2006 to 2010.

-Tadić studied at the University of Banja Luka, where he earned degrees in the Faculty of Law and in the Faculty of Political Science.
+Tadić studied at the University of Banja Luka, where he earned degrees from the Faculty of Law and from the Faculty of Political Science.
 He is a lawyer, journalist and sociologist.

 Tadić was a prominent figure of the Serb Democratic Party, until he left it in 2017 to join the Democratic People's Alliance a year later.
 He left the Democratic People's Alliance in 2020.

 Personal life and education

 Tadić was born in Sarajevo, SFR Yugoslavia, present-day Bosnia and Herzegovina in 1974.
 He holds a degree in law and political science from the University of Banja Luka.

 He is married to Daliborka Tadić and together they have three children.